“Planless Prodigy” & the Rise of the Weekend Wipeout Generation.

 So, What Is the Plan, Prodigy?

 Because in a world that treats rest like a reward rather than a right, choosing stillness is quietly radical.
 You’re not lazy.
-You’re resisting the pressure to perform productivity under the guise of weekend enrichment.
+You’re a wounded warrior healing quietly—mastering the art of doing nothing, but doing it intentionally.

 Bantermugs twist: When did “just chilling” become guilt-worthy?
 At what point did our worth get tied to how productively we unwind?
 Time to reclaim the idle badge—and wear it like the Planless Prodigy you truly are.